leehaesung/VisualBasic/02_CodeFiles/FinalTest.md

 ### 2. Define Timer Control.
 What are the two main properties of the Timer Control.
 What values should those properties be assigned?
 ````````````````````````````````````````````````````````````
+- Definition: The Timer control allows you to set a time interval to execute an event after that interval continuously.
+It is useful when you want to execute certain applications after a certain interval.
+Say you want to create a backup of your data processing in every hour.
+You can make a routine which will take the backup and call that routine on Timer's event and set timer interval for an hour.

+- Two main properties
+  1. Interval Property
+  2. Enabled Property

+- Assigned values of Interval & Enabled property
+For example, if we want to set an interval of two minute we set the value at Interval property as 120000, means 120x1000 .

+The Timer Control starts its functioning only after its Enabled property is set to True, by default Enabled property is False.
 ````````````````````````````````````````````````````````````

 ### 3. What is the difference between Input box and Msgbox commands?
 ````````````````````````````````````````````````````````````
+Message box shows the infomation/warning to the user but
+input box required user to enter the input to proceed
+further.
 ````````````````````````````````````````````````````````````